pleaseshutup/jsone/README.md

-    "json": "", // a javascript object or the URL to the JSON file to use "schema": "", // a javascript object or the URL to the JSON file to use as the schema/rules for the JSON file "hashnavigation": false, // (boolean) use window.locaton.hash to provide browser history back/foward "url_replace": {}, // (object) a key/value object of replace from/replace to strings for URL's which is handy for local dev testing schema's, "jsonname": automatic, // (string) a string to name the json file/object being edited }
+    "json": "", // a javascript object or the URL to the JSON file to use "schema": "", // a javascript object or the URL to the JSON file to use as the schema/rules for the JSON file "hashnavigation": false, // (boolean) use window.locaton.hash to provide browser history back/foward "urlreplace": {}, // (object) a key/value object of replace from/replace to strings for URL's which is handy for local dev testing schema's, "jsonname": automatic, // (string) a string to name the json file/object being edited }
 ```